Proverbs 14:4

 Where there is no strength there is no productivity, but where strength is present there is abundant increase.

-4 Where no oxen are, the crib is clean, but much increase is by the strength of the ox.
+4 Where there are no oxen, the manger is empty, but an abundant harvest comes through the strength of the ox.

 Where there is no strength there is no productivity, but where strength is present there is abundant increase.